textdev-0/techscamblock-linux/README.md

 Made for Windows 10/11.

 ## Installation
-See [Releases](https://github.com/ravendevteam/techscamblock/releases).
-Download the latest version for Windows.
+See ~~[Releases](https://github.com/ravendevteam/techscamblock/releases).
+Download the latest version for Windows.~~ Releases (will add later).
+Download the latest version for your distro.

 # Documentation
 Documentation is available [here](https://docs.ravendevteam.org/techscamblock).